Sheath constraints on turbulent magnetised plasmas: Conclusions

 This work provides a solid theoretical background to the scale separation between a strongly magnetised plasma and its sheath.
 However, it also raises some questions relevant to the formulation of sheath boundary conditions for a gyrokinetic or drift-kinetic description of a turbulent plasma in contact with a target when the magnetic field angle at the target is shallow, $\alpha \sim \delta \ll 1$.
 A first question regards the polarisation condition, whose possible violation effectively reverses the sign of the Laplacian in Poisson's equation, as seen in (\ref{Poisson-highorder-final}) (and more generally in (\ref{Poisson-1-step2})).
 As far as we are aware, in most formulations of the open-field-line gyrokinetic equations this sign change is not contemplated.
 Therefore, such gyrokinetic equations may need to be modified to account for a more accurate polarisation term near the magnetised sheath entrance.
 Moreover, the spatial variation across the sheath of the tangential electric field $\partial_y \phi$ and the tangential $\vec{E} \times \vec{B}$ drift of ions (caused by the wall-normal sheath electric field $\partial_x \phi$) may cause the net velocity of some ions towards the wall, $v_{\parallel} \alpha + \phi'(y)/ B$, to reverse even if the electric field in the sheath is always directed to the wall (and thus always increases $v_{\parallel}$), $\partial_x \phi > 0$.
 For there to be no reflected ions at the sheath entrance, it is necessary that $\left( 1 + \partial_{y}^{2} \phi / (\Omega B \alpha^2 ) \right) \partial_x \phi > 0$ (see (\ref{cond-noreflection})).
 If there are reflected ions, a local analysis of the magnetised sheath entrance becomes harder, and the generalised Bohm-Chodura condition derived here becomes inapplicable.
 In this case, numerically solving for the electrostatic potential profile on the length scale $\rho_{\rm S}$ in the magnetic presheath becomes the only obvious way to self-consistently calculate the reflected ions and the full ion distribution function.
-In this region a modified gyrokinetic treatment exploiting $\alpha \sim \delta \ll 1$ \cite{Geraldini-2017, Geraldini-2018, Geraldini-thesis} can nonetheless be further used to account for the strong distortion of closed ion orbits from non-circular and for the open part of the ion trajectory striking the target.
+In this region a modified gyrokinetic treatment exploiting $\alpha \sim \delta \ll 1$ \cite{Geraldini-2017, Geraldini-2018} can nonetheless be further used to account for the strong distortion of closed ion orbits from non-circular and for the open part of the ion trajectory striking the target.
+From an experimental perspective, accurate measurements of the ion velocity distribution in plasmas near a target with a shallow magnetic field angle using Laser Induced Fluorescence \cite{Siddiqui-Hershkowitz-2016, Caron-2021-exp} would enable the verification of the kinetic Chodura condition derived herein.

 ~